 I don’t remember ever thinking “One day I’d like to be this or that”.
 It wasn’t until my late teens that my mum suggested that I studied fashion, as she knew I liked sewing.
 I started evening classes in pattern cutting and life drawing to build up my portfolio, this helped me get into the London Redbridge Technical College where I did a foundation course.
 I then studied Fashion Design, Textiles and Embroidery at the London College of Fashion – that was around the age of 20 and I had hopes of becoming a fashion designer.
 After leaving college I worked at a company that made gowns for ballroom dancing.
 A year later I left that job and bought my first guitar and guitar chord book so that I could put melodies to the poems that I used to write.
 So I guess singing became my plan B!

 What do you think of talent shows like The X Factor?

-I think the problem with the TV shows like The X Factor is that it’s often more about wanting to be famous than being a singer or performer.
+I think the problem with the TV shows like The X Factor is that it’s often more about wanting to be famous than being a singer or a performer.
 Plus, I don’t like it when the show brings on someone that hasn’t got any talent.
-They’re there just to be to mocked and laughed at.
+They’re there just to be mocked and laughed at.
 I don’t find that entertaining and think it’s quite mean.

-The trouble is, anything that I’d tell myself back then would be pointless because I wouldn’t have had the confidence to follow through with the advice.
+The trouble is anything that I’d tell myself back then would be pointless because I wouldn’t have the confidence to follow through with the advice.
 Anyhow, I’d tell myself not to be so shy in interviews and to speak up.
-I wasn’t used to talking to journalists in the early days and was embarrassed by my East End accent as I felt that it made me sound unintelligent.
+I wasn’t used to talking to journalists in the early days and was embarrassed by my East End London accent as I felt that it made me sound unintelligent.
 I’m less shy and talk properly now!
 I’m much more confident in interviews and don’t worry about my accent.
 I like to think that I have neatened it up a bit but I always revert back to sounding cockney!
 As comedian Lee Mack once joked: I’m riddled with cockney!